MathiasLinux/MathiasLinux/README.md

 ### Hello everyone, I’m Mathias.

-I’m currently in BUT MMI in Mulhouse, France.
+Graduated in BUT MMI in Mulhouse, France.

+I love different IT domains:

+- 🐧 I love using Linux, it can be to deploy services, to create scripts in Bash to simplify my daily life, or even just for fun!

+- 👨‍💻 I also love programming in various languages: PHP, JS, Python, Java and C. It can be for a website, for a desktop application or for a script.
+I'm always ready to discover new languages, frameworks or techniques.

-I love using Linux, programming in various languages, mostly web languages (HTML, CSS, JS and PHP).
-I like to create databases, in order to imagine the best way to store data.
+- 🗃️ I love using databases as well.
+I like to imagine the best way to store datas, what strutures and systems to use, to get the best performance and usability.

+- 🌐 Finally, I also love to create and manage networks.
+Create networks so they can be secure and fast.

+🎓 I'm currently searching for a new training, to expand my knowledge in all theses domains.

 I hope you will like my work!